 WHERE: Amsterdam, Netherlands

 The Dutch Resistance Museum in Amsterdam, Netherlands is a museum that is very unique.
 It does not always score this high, but it is a top ten museum for a number of reasons.
-One of these is that it is a “highly immersive experience”.
-You walk through the museum exploring life and death beyond enemy lines by taking a look at real life objects which are displayed in their natural setting.
+One of these is that it is a ‘highly immersive experience’.
+You walk through the museum exploring life and death beyond enemy lines by taking a look at real life objects, which are displayed in their natural setting.
 This allows you to fully immerse yourself in the experience and to better understand the different types of experiences that were shared amongst those who were living in Eastern Europe during Hitler’s reign of terror.
 This museum is not intended for children, but there is a Resistance Museum Jr. that looks at World War II through the lens of a child.
-The museum is open Monday - Friday 10:00 am - 5:00 pm and Saturday, Sunday & holidays from 11:00 am - 5:00 pm.
+The museum is open Monday – Friday 10:00 am – 5:00 pm and Saturday, Sunday and holidays from 11:00 am – 5:00 pm.

 Museo Storico dello Sbarco in Sicilia 1943

 WHERE: Sicily, Italy